DIANet: Dense-and-Implicit Attention Network: Dense-and-Implicit Attention Network

-In this section, we will formally introduce the DIA unit and elaborate on how it implicitly connects all layers densely.
-Afterwards, a DIANet is referred to a network built with DIA units.
+In this section, we will formally introduce the DIA-LSTM unit.
+We use the modified LSTM module in the DIA unit.
+Afterwards, a DIANet is referred to a network built with DIA-LSTM units.